Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 • Seizures and febrile convulsions

-• Unresponsive infant or child: airway management and recovery position
+• Unresponsive infant or child: age-appropriate airway management and recovery position

-• Head injuries, fractures, and soft tissue injuries
+• Bleeding, wounds, shock, burns, head injuries, fractures, and soft tissue injuries

 • Recording, reporting, and escalation